Strategizing at Speed: A Learned Model Predictive Game for Multi-Agent Drone Racing

 \subsection{Do the simulation results transfer to real world?}

-We adopt a hierarchical control scheme to bridge the gap between high-level planning and low-level actuation as shown in \figref{fig:lmpg_diagram}d.
+We adopt a hierarchical control scheme to bridge the gap between high-level planning and low-level actuation, as illustrated in \figref{fig:lmpg_diagram}d.
+This ensures robust and safe behavior during real-world flights.
 The specific components of our hardware and software stack are detailed below.

 \textbf{Flight arena.} Experiments are conducted within an indoor flight arena measuring (8$\times$5$\times$6)\,$\mathrm{m}^3$.
 A motion capture system provides ground truth poses at \SI{100}{\hertz} via~12~cameras.